Is a total cholesterol level of 30 good or bad?

 How do you measure total cholesterol?

-Total cholesterol is typically measured by a blood test ordered by your doctor.
+Total cholesterol is typically measured by a blood test, also called a lipid profile or lipid panel, ordered by your doctor.
 To get an accurate reading, you're typically asked to fast for at least 8 to 10 hours prior to the test.

 You can also measure total cholesterol levels at home with a digital cholesterol meter.
 To use one, you typically prick a finger with a lancet or fingerstick, add a drop of blood to a test strip, and insert the strip into the meter.
 While convenient, the reliability of readings from at-home cholesterol meters is debated.